Q: What degree programs are available in the Graduate Studies in Management (GSM) department at SNU?

 Q: Are professors primarily academic faculty or practicing professionals?

-SNU’s faculty are extensively credentialed in their fields, and most faculty also have significant professional experience in their field of expertise.
+SNU’s faculty are extensively credentialed in their fields, and most faculty have significant professional experience in their field of expertise.
 We believe in and support the value of learned theories, as well as practical application / experience.

 Q: What types of assignments can I expect?